-Even though skein modules have been around for more than three decades, for prime closed $3$-manifolds with coefficients in $\Q(A)$, were only computed for a few Seifert manifolds: lens spaces and $S^2\times S^1$ \cite{HP93}\cite{HP95}, the quaternionic manifold \cite{GH07}, some prism manifolds \cite{Mro11a}, and trivial $S^1$-bundles over surfaces \cite{GM19, DW}.
-Apart from the last example, those are all $3$-manifolds with finite fundamental group.

-One of the main results of this paper is the construction of bases of skein modules over $\Q(A)$ of two new infinite families of $3$-manifolds, obtained on surgeries on the figure-eight and the knots $T_{(2,2n+1)}$.
-Both of them consist of $3$-manifolds with infinite $\pi_1$ and the second one provides the first examples of closed hyperbolic manifolds where any skein modules have been understood.
+Even though skein modules have been around for more than three decades, for prime closed $3$-manifolds with coefficients in $\Q(A)$, were only computed for a few Seifert manifolds: lens spaces and $S^2\times S^1$ \cite{HP93, HP95}, the quaternionic manifold \cite{GH07}, some prism manifolds \cite{Mro11a}, trivial $S^1$-bundles over surfaces \cite{GM19, DW}, and the mapping tori of the $2$-torus \cite{Kin}.
+In this paper we construct bases of skein modules over $\Q(A)$ of two new infinite families of $3$-manifolds, obtained on surgeries on the figure-eight and the knots $T_{(2,2n+1)}$.
+The former family provides the first examples of closed hyperbolic manifolds where any skein modules have been understood.